35 Popular Songs in Minor Keys (with Tabs and Videos)

 Muse’s discography is a fantastic place for anyone who wants to add killer down-tuned riffage and minor key songs, especially E minor, D minor, and G minor, to their arsenal.
 The alt-rock band’s 2001 single “New Born” is a commentary on the breakneck pace of technology and its impact on humanity.

 Sure, you might find the piano hogging the spotlight, but it also happens to have a brilliant riff that transforms the whole vibe of the track.
 From a melodic piano intro, the song shifts gear and goes into a bombastic zone!
-The second Matt Bellamy’s distortion-heavy riff kicks in, and you’d want to grab your guitar and play along.
+The second Matt Bellamy’s distortion-heavy riff kicks in, you’d want to grab your guitar and play along.
 There’s a video lesson to help you do just that.

 30. Back to Black by Amy Winehouse